Grants

 Available grants

 The Federal Pell Grant is a need-based grant that is funded by the federal government.
-Undergraduate students working on a first degree with an EFC below 6656 may be eligible for a Pell Grant for the 2023-24 school year.
+Undergraduate students working on a first degree may be eligible for a Pell Grant based upon the results of a student's FAFSA and the number of credits hours a student is enrolled in.

 • Deadline: No deadline.

-The CFH scholarship is a federally funded grant for Pell-eligible students with a Pell-eligible EFC whose parent or guardian died in the line of duty while performing as a public safety officer.
+The CFH scholarship is a federally funded grant for Pell-eligible students with a Pell-eligible SAI whose parent or guardian died in the line of duty while performing as a public safety officer.

 • Deadline: No deadline.